MLHale/GenCyber-web-content/day1/github-primer.md

 ![gitpull](../img/primer/gitpull.png)

-Now if we see our local README.MD file, it should have the updated link.
+Now if we look at our local README.MD file, it should have the updated link.

 ![localpullupdate](../img/primer/localpullupdate.png)

 At this point you know enough to keep both the local and remote repositories synchronized.
+As long as you always pull before making changes and pushing - you will avoid most conflicts that can occur.
+If you are interested in learning more about complex team interaction scenarios - you may want to explore a concept called merge conflicts, for more see: [https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/).

 [Top](#table-of-contents)